XavierCS-dev/Effect-Engine/README.md

 - [ ] Rewrite core to be Renderer agnostic.
+- [ ] Hide layer2d variations from user to avoid exposing implementation details.
+  - [ ] Write async parallel functions to provide fast way of setting all layers.
 - [ ] Implement Vulkan Renderer
 - [ ] Implement examples